mannichopra/Bike-rental/README.md

 group by category;
 ```

-5. **Emily is preparing a sales report.
+5. **Jessica is preparing a sales report.
 She needs to know the total reven from rentals by month, the total by year, and the all-time across all the years.
 Display the total revenue from rentals for each month, the total for each year, and the total across all the years.
 Do not take memberships into account.
 There should be 3 columns: year , month , and revenue .
 Sort the results chronologically.
 Display the year total after all the month totals for the corresponding year.
 Show the all-time total as the last row.**: